AhmadBokhari765/Project-E24/README.md

 # Project-E24
-A group project for 3 second year AI students, members include Samiq, Nokhaiz and Syed
+A group project for 3 second year AI students, members include Samiq, Nokhaiz and Syed.